 We Have Lived To See This Day: A Reminiscence, After a Year*

-The details trickled into the Reporter’s offices throughout that day, but there was hardly time to greet them with the reverence they deserved.
-Energy could be spared for a periodic sad shake of the head, an angry grinding of teeth.
+Throughout that day the details trickled into the Armenian Reporter’s offices (where I was managing editor at the time).
+But there was hardly time to greet them with the reverence they deserved.
+Energy could be spared for a sad shake of the head, an angry grinding of teeth.
 But what took possession of me and my colleagues in our scattered offices was the emerging news story—already developing in astonishing ways on the streets of Istanbul, and rippling outward to Armenian communities across the world.

-In some ways the reaction was coldly forensic; but there was a touch of poignancy in the realization that the victim himself, in decidedly different circumstances, would likely have been approaching things in a similar way.
+In some ways the reaction was coldly forensic.
+But there was a touch of poignancy in the realization that the victim himself, in decidedly different circumstances, would likely have been approaching things in a similar way.

 It was not until two days later, in church, that the full weight of Hrant Dink’s fate fell on me.

 Already by that time, the Internet was alive with headlines and slogans seeking to encapsulate the greater meaning of Dink’s death.
 Dink was said to have died in 1915.
 He was designated Victim Number one-and-a-half-million-plus-one of the Armenian Genocide.
 He was the hero-martyr killed for speaking the truth.

 That distinction had been reserved for Hrant Dink, and what recommended him for that fate, in the eyes of his killers, was not the kind of man he was or wasn’t, or even what he said or did, but rather the very fact that he was an Armenian.

-But on that day there was also a sense of defiance in the mere utterance of those Armenian words, and more than once, when I felt I couldn’t continue a given phrase, I found myself forcing the words out, through clenched teeth, and at the expense of tunefulness, just to assure the invisible powers listening that our words would never easily be silenced.
+But on that day there was also a sense of defiance in the mere utterance of those Armenian words.
+More than once, when I felt I couldn’t continue a given phrase, I found myself forcing the words out, through clenched teeth, and at the expense of tunefulness, just to assure the invisible powers listening that our words would never easily be silenced.

-Every child, I think, represents a parent’s desire to redeem the wrongs of the past, and to cast a vote for a better future—certainly that’s the perspective of many Armenians I know.
-And my own firstborn son, named for the departed grandfathers he never knew, is no exception.
+Every child, I think, represents a parent’s desire to redeem the wrongs of the past, and to cast a vote for a better future.
+Certainly that’s the perspective of many Armenians I know—and my own firstborn son, named for the departed grandfathers he never knew, is no exception.
 But in the midst of that mostly happy thought, it came hard upon me that this same boy, freshly turned six the week before, would be no different from Dink in the eyes of the killers: equally expendable, equally worthy of extinction.
 Equally guilty of the sin of being an Armenian.
-So are we all.

 I fear that this hatred will always follow our people.
 Certainly, I cannot see how all the easy talk about reconciliation (whatever that entails) will ever overcome it.
-Dink’s killers, an amalgam of the faceless state, and the otherwise nameless lowlifes for whom a moment of violence is the only path to notoriety, are in their typology as old as man himself.
+Dink’s killers—an amalgam of the faceless state, and the otherwise nameless lowlifes for whom a moment of violence is the only path to notoriety—are in their typology as old as man himself.
 They are the images of enforced order and mindless chaos which have allied themselves throughout history, whenever the conceit of human freedom, human distinctiveness, human dignity, arise, and need to be put down—violently, carelessly, with only a token of remorse.

 Certainly, there was reason for unexpected hope in the immediate aftermath of Dink’s murder.
 Perhaps one day it will amount to something.
 There was likewise reason for disappointment in the political developments (or non-developments) that would follow.

 By all accounts, Hrant Dink was a decent man in life; certainly a brave one.
 We should remember that whenever we memorialize him—and we should be grateful that we can remember him as such a man.

 At the same time I am all too aware that I have accepted the responsibility for bringing four new Armenians into this world, to carry on our family tradition, and to add their voices to the chorus of our ancestors.
 Someday, somehow, I will have to find a way to tell them that, despite their breathtaking purity and innocence, the weapon that targeted Hrant Dink is aimed at them, too.